-Coursework in the AA and AS degree programs at John Tyler Community College will transfer to most four-year colleges and universities.
+Coursework in the AA, AAA, AFA, and AS degree programs (majors) at John Tyler Community College will transfer to most four-year colleges and universities.
 Some four-year schools will accept certain AAS degree programs in transfer, but this policy will vary by institution.
 Normally, courses in which students have earned grades below a “C” are not accepted at other institutions.
 The advising center staff is available to help students planning to transfer with gathering information and reviewing alternatives.
 Each student, however, is responsible for becoming acquainted with the course requirements for an intended major at a transfer institution and for planning a major at John Tyler that meets the four-year institution’s transfer requirements.
-Working with their faculty advisor, students can receive beneficial advice about transfer options in their desired major.
+Working with their academic advisor, students can receive beneficial advice about transfer options in their desired major.

 The Admissions and Records office is the repository of all student academic records.
 Records are retained in accordance with VCCS policy.
 An academic transcript is the official and permanent record of a student’s academic history.
 John Tyler Community College permanently retains each student’s academic transcript.

 Unofficial transcripts are not available online to students who have not attended John Tyler within the past three years.
-Students who have outstanding financial obligations from previous semesters with the John Tyler Community College Business office, Bookstore or Library or have outstanding financial obligations for parking violations are not permitted to register for classes or obtain transcripts until their accounts have been paid in full.
+Students who have outstanding financial obligations from previous semesters with the John Tyler Community College business office, Bookstore, or Library or have outstanding financial obligations for parking violations are not permitted to register for classes or obtain transcripts until their accounts have been paid in full.

-The College often hosts visiting four-year institutions on campus.
+The college often hosts visiting four-year institutions on campus.
 The transfer institution representatives may provide materials and one-on-one advising to students.
 Students are generally informed of these visits through posters, e-boards around campus, and by e-mail from the Student Activities Office.

 Old Dominion University Information